APEX: Asynchronous Parallel CPU-GPU Execution for Online LLM Inference on Constrained GPUs: Discussion

 \section{Discussion}

-\mytitle{Comparison with NEO}The APEX system utilizes the Asymmetric Pipelining technique, originally proposed by NEO, enhancing its effectiveness through a more sophisticated activation strategy.
-A key distinction in APEX's approach is the deployment of a specific inequality criterion to precisely determine when Asymmetric Pipelining will be beneficial for the current workload.
-We have found this criterion to be more accurate in predicting actual speedup compared to methods relying solely on broader metrics, such as overall requests per second.
-This targeted strategy is designed to comprehensively identify opportunities where Asymmetric Pipelining can yield performance benefits, while concurrently minimizing scenarios where its application might inadvertently lead to slowdowns.
-Furthermore, in instances where our inequality criterion indicates that Asymmetric Pipelining is unlikely to provide a speedup, APEX is architected to leverage an alternative optimization, Asynchronous Overlap, to pursue performance gains.
+\mytitle{Comparison with NEO} APEX builds upon the Asymmetric Pipelining technique originally proposed by NEO but enhances its effectiveness through a more selective activation strategy.
+The key distinction is APEX’s use of an analytically derived inequality criterion to determine precisely when Asymmetric Pipelining is beneficial for a given workload.
+This criterion has proven more accurate at predicting real speedup than approaches based on coarse metrics such as aggregate requests per second.
+By targeting only favorable conditions, APEX maximizes the benefits of Asymmetric Pipelining while minimizing cases where its use would lead to slowdowns.
+Moreover, when the criterion indicates limited benefit, APEX seamlessly switches to its alternative optimization, Asynchronous Overlap, ensuring continued performance gains even in scenarios where NEO defaults to less efficient execution.

-\mytitle{Pipeline Parallelism Support} The asynchronous decode approach faces a timing constraint: after CPU completes self-attention calculations for layer $i$, it must wait until the GPU returns to process layer $i$ in the next iteration before transferring the results.
-With all layers executing sequentially on a single GPU, this creates substantial idle time for completed CPU computations.

-Pipeline parallelism directly addresses this inefficiency by reducing the "cycle time" between consecutive processing of the same layer.
-When $L$ layers are distributed across $N$ devices (with each device handling $L/N$ layers), the CPU only needs to wait for the completion of $L/N$ layers rather than all $L$ layers before its computations can be integrated back into the pipeline.
-This shortened cycle time dramatically reduces CPU waiting periods, allowing for more effective resource utilization and improved throughput in the asynchronous decode process.

-For example, with an 80-layer model distributed across 8 GPUs (10 layers per device), the CPU's waiting period is reduced by 75\% compared to single-GPU execution, creating more opportunities for effective CPU-GPU collaboration and further enhancing the performance benefits of our asynchronous overlap strategy.
-We leave this as a future work.